Frankz24/Frankz24.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I'm starting my undergraduate career at Stanford University!
+I'm starting my undergraduate career at Stanford University, pursuing a double major in Mathematics and Economics!